AstraCore/AstraCore-node/README.md

 Astracore Node
 ============

-A ASTRA full node for building applications and services with Node.js.
-A node is extensible and can be configured to run additional services.
+An AstraCore full node for building applications and services with Node.js.
+This node is extensible and can be configured to run additional services.

 ## Getting Started